nipphittt17/Spotify-ArtistSong-Analysis/README.md

 In conclusion, it seems that Fujii Kaze has created music that is perfect for getting people moving and feeling pumped up!

 **4. Mode, key, and time signature distribution:**
-- Approximately 70% of the retrieved tracks are in major mode, contributing to a bright and cheerlish vibe.
-Especially album *LOVE ALL SERVE ALL*, 10 out of 11 tracks are in Major mode.
+- Approximately 70% of the retrieved tracks are in the major mode, contributing to a bright and cheerful vibe.
+Especially the album *LOVE ALL SERVE ALL*, 10 out of 11 tracks are in Major mode.
 - The top 3 most used keys in Fujii Kaze's songs are A, G, and C#/Db.
 The album "LOVE ALL SERVE ALL" demonstrates the most variety in the keys used.
 - Only one song from the retrieved data uses a 3/4 time signature, which is *Kazeyo* from *HELP EVER HURT NEVER*.